-Base yourself in Myrtleford and a short drive in ant direction will lead you to some great towns and villages, all with their own unique attractions, The townships of Beechworth, My Beauty, Milawa, Glenrowan, Stanley, Yackandandah and Wangaratta are all an easy drive away.
+Base yourself in Myrtleford and a short drive in any direction will lead you to some great towns and villages, all with their own unique attractions, The townships of Bright, Beechworth, My Beauty, Milawa, Glenrowan, Stanley, Yackandandah and Wangaratta are all an easy drive away.

 Whether it be cycling, hiking, wine tasting, boating, fishing or even just a picnic, Myrtleford and surrounds is a perfect destination.

 While in Myrtleford stroll around Red Ramia Trading with an astounding array of furniture, jewellery and homewares from countries like China, India and Morocco.
 Open 7 days a week.

 Antique Fossickers and bargain hunters shouldn't miss a browse through one of our second hand stores.

 The Pumpkin Seed Factory produces the first & only Australian grown pumpkin seeds.
 Take a short drive to Ovens and sample the products, enjoy a coffee and see the factory through a viewing window.
 Closed Wednesdays.